 Want to share your reaction with friends?

 Bangalore is a heaven for tourists as the city is very well connected to other places and sports major tourist attractions like the Jawaharlal Nehru Planetarium, Lal Bagh, Cubbon Park, The Aquarium, Venkatappa Art Gallery, the Vidhana Soudha, and Bannerghatta National Park, which are must visit locations.

-The city has a lot of accommodation options for reasonable/high prices at The Leela Palace, Golden Landmark, Windsor Manor, Le Meridian, The Taj, and The Lalit Ashoka, which are major hotels that cater to tourists.
+The city has a lot of accommodation options ranging from budget to premium.
+The Leela Palace, Golden Landmark, Windsor Manor, Le Meridian, The Taj, and The Lalit Ashoka are some of the major hotels that cater to tourists.